Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Cloud access is available via private network extensions to Moscow.
+Direct Cloud On-Ramps0 – as of September 2025Cloud access is routed through larger hubs like Moscow via private network extensions.

 Tax IncentivesNoNo specific data center tax incentives are currently offered.